Agave Nectar and Acne: Why This Sweetener Is The Unhealthiest Superfood Ever

 Agave nectar honey and acne.If you somehow track down the traditional Mexican miel de agave to an obscure health food shop, then its benefits are very real.
 The Aztecs used it for supercharging fertility and disinfecting war wounds.
 Fructose overload is no problem either, because it’s basically sap taken straight from the leaves.

-Therefore, if you need a sweetener that combines delicious flavour with an outstanding pedigree for acne, I’d have to recommend a fine bottle of raw honey.
+Therefore, if you need a sweetener that combines delicious flavour with relative acne safety, I’d have to recommend raw honey.

 Honey is absolutely bursting with acne-friendly compounds.
-Its antibacterial activity is phenomenal, thanks to methylgyloxal, a peptide called bee-defensin 1, and numerous other enzymes.
-These work superbly as a topical treatment, killling p.acnes bacteria nicely, but can also eliminate unfriendly bacterial strains in your gut lining, which unleash inflammation and weaken the digestion of acne nutrients.
+Its antibacterial activity is phenomenal, thanks to methylgyloxal, a peptide called bee-defensin 1, and numerous bee enzymes.
+These work superbly as a topical treatment, killing p.acnes bacteria nicely, but can also eliminate pro-inflammatory bacterial strains in your gut lining.
+Certain raw honeys can even fuel good bacteria strains like Lactobacillus and Bifidobacterium.

 Raw honey even contains a unique antioxidant called pinocembrin, alongside many pinostrobins and flavonoids.
 Plus, in my opinion, honey tastes fantastic.
 The endless varieties gathered from endless different plants are fascinating to sample.